wix-incubator/react-templates/README.md

 In cases you'd like to use a property that accepts a function and return renderable React component.
 You should use a **template** tag that will let you do exactly that: `<template prop="propName" arguments="arg1, arg2"/>`.

-Templates can be used only as an immediate child of the component that it will be used in and all scope variable will be available in the template function.
+Templates can be used only as an immediate child of the component that it will be used in.
+All scope variable will be available in the template function.

 ###### Sample:
 ```html